BradBrock1/BradOS/README.md

 # BradOS
 Note: The .iso files are acting a little weird compared to the straight bin file.
 I'd recommend using the bin file.

+The ISO and bin file that's in the root directory is the most current version.
+All old versions are in /OldVersions.

 # How to use the bin and ISO file?